Fair Isle Wren

 The Wrens of Fair Isle were first recognised as distinctly different from those on neighbouring Shetland and those on the British mainland by Kenneth Williamson, the first Warden of the Fair Isle Bird Observatory.
 The scientific name for Wren is Troglodytes troglodytes and Williamson gave the Fair Isle Wrens the subspecific name fridariensis, Fridarey being the name given to the island in the Orkneyinga Saga.

 The Fair Isle Wren is the least numerous endemic bird subspecies in Britain and perhaps also in Europe.
 The population is surveyed by counts of territorial males and between 1950 and 2010 numbers have varied from a peak of 52 in 1964 to a low of just 10 in 1981.
+Between 2011 and 2017, the population has increased slightly and averaged 39 singing males.

 The breeding territories of Wrens on Fair Isle are almost entirely confined to the island’s cliffs and very few nest inland.
 Since the establishment of the bird observatory in 1948, the population has been counted in most years and numbers were highest in the 1950s and 1960s.
 More recently, numbers have been somewhat lower, fluctuating around a mean of about 30 territories.
 One suggestion is that the increasing Fulmar population on the island’s cliffs may have had an impact on the Wrens.